isaacnmm/pestpolicy-hugo2XX/content/posts/best-rotavator-for-allotment/index.md

 Going back over the tilled areas will allow you to achieve consistency in most types of soils.
 This units four-blade system is efficient at digging and turning the richest clay soil, which is ideal considering the low priced nature of this tool.
 This rotavator weighs just 9kg, which makes one of the lightest models available, making it easy to operate.
 VonHaus electric rotavator is corded, but its lengthy extension cord allows you to perform most outdoor tasks if you own a small and medium-sized garden.
 This unit was designed with portability and efficiency in mind, making it ideal for you to ready your soil for gardening.
-It is made of durable plastic and features a distinctive black and orange metallic frame.�A two-point safety switch prevents the user from accidentally turning on the unit or running over the cable during operation.
+It is made of durable plastic and features a distinctive black and orange metallic frame.A two-point safety switch prevents the user from accidentally turning on the unit or running over the cable during operation.
 Pros:
 - Highly efficient and portable
 - Highly durable